"Best Family Picnic Area In Buffalo WNY"

 American Beech, Basswood, Hawthorn, Butternut Hickory, Eastern Cottonwood, Sycamore, Black Walnut, Virginia Bluebells, Ostrich Ferns, Goutweed, Japanese Knotweed, Lesser Celandine, Red Pine, Scotch Pine, European Pine, Norway Spruce, Staghorn Sumac, Black Birch.

 Squirrels, Opossums, White- Tailed Deer, Raccoons, Skunk, Fox

 American Finches, Great Blue Herons, Belted Kingfishers, Black-capped Chickadees, White -Breasted Nuthatch, American Kestrels, Eastern Screech Owls, Woodpeckers

-The Lancaster Place, Casino, Bowen Road Grove, Rich Marino Gazebo
+The Indoor facilities and large shelters available at this park are The Lancaster Place, Casino, Bowen Road Grove, Rich Marino Gazebo

 In 1926 Erie County acquired Como Lake Park through a special village election.
 The 80 acres of land donated by the village of Lancaster formed the nucleus for further park expansions.
 Como Lake Park, named after the tourist resort in Italy, was Erie County's first multi-purpose park and is today the third largest park in the system.

 Distinctive features which Como Lake Park contains are as follows a 4 ½ acre man-made lake which was used in the winters as an ice skating rink, lodge (1928), the Como Lake Lighthouse, a bridge, groves, stone fireplaces, small zoo (later removed) and a 220yd.
 Toboggan run (later removed).
 The lake was dredged for the second time in 1926.
 WPA crews constructed four bridge abatements, two of which remain as structure anchors to this day.
 At Como Lake Park's peak, it offered a complete spectrum of participatory and spectator events.